-Turn oven to 375°F on convection bake with rack moved to position 1 (bottom position).
+Turn oven to 375°F on convection bake.

 Arrange potatoes on foil-lined (sprayed with cooking spray) baking tray only.
 NOTE: No other parts of the oven may be covered with metal foil.
-Bake uncovered until tops are golden brown and the potatoes are warmed through, 25 to 30 minutes.
+Bake in position 1 (bottom rack position) uncovered until tops are golden brown and the potatoes are warmed through, 25 to 30 minutes.
 If potatoes are cold from the refrigerator, add 5 minutes to baking time.